 If you have another path of greenery, then you want to take out the surface.
-Make sure that you create an even surface with gravel or hard dirt to lay the flagstone on.
-It is important to rake out the surface and dig out any unwanted items for the pathway.
+So make sure that you create an even surface with gravel or hard dirt to lay the flagstone on.
+Moreover, it is important to rake out the surface and dig out any unwanted items for the pathway.

 STEP 2: DESIGN YOUR PATHWAY

 An easy way to create the right look is to liven your design before you lay the new flagstone.
-You can spray paint the area you are interested in changing into a walking area.
+Then you can spray paint the area you are interested in changing into a walking area.
 Make sure you measure the width of the path as well as make the area even for the new path area.
-If you are satisfied with the path, dig four inches on each side to raise the pathway.
+Then, if you are satisfied with the path, dig four inches on each side to raise the pathway.

 STEP 3: MAKE THE GROUND EVEN

-You may need to lay new dirt or take out other items in the pathway.
-Make sure that the walkway you place is even.
+Firstly, you may need to lay new dirt or take out other items in the pathway.
+Then make sure that the walkway you place is even.
 If you have dirt that is higher than other areas, your flagstone won’t lay correctly and may wobble after you finalize the path.
 Simply rake the area for an even surface.

 STEP 4: LAY THE FLAGSTONE

 The beauty of flagstone is that you have creative rights based on how the materials la.
 You want to create a gap in between each flagstone of 1/8″ to 2″.
 Moreover, it is important that the gap is even between all flagstones.
 However, the unique shapes and designs of the flagstone allow you to shift and define the pathway with unique looks.

 Taking a paving stone binder, usually in the form of a sand, and sweep it in between the flagstone gaps.
 This will hold your new pathway together.
 Make sure that the binder is all the way to the top of the flagstone, creating an even pathway and ensuring that your flagstone stays connected.